 - Review of MTOE procedure Pt 3.8 carried out to determine effectiveness to meet stated requirements. - All instructor records reviewed and disparities noted and recorded.
 PAB records that were not transferred to records have been retained and digitally captured as pdf document in a new electronic folder. - All records from HR department have been duplicated and retained within the Pt 147 in the new digital folder for instructor qualifications. - Amended MTOE 3.8 to require mandatory annual review of all instructor records (to include review by Instructor) to ensure compliance with requirements.
 MTOE Issue 3 Rev 3 amendment submitted to CAA.

 CAA Policy

-- Policy in place
+- Draft Policy

-- Policy applicable to:
+- Policy will be applicable to

 - Internal Quality audit findings

 - CAA audit findings

 - MORs

 - Full process not necessary in all cases

 - Dependent on complexity

 - As a minimum, establish if one-off

 CAA Policy